psych252/psych252book/docs/02-visualization1.md

 ```

 ```
-geom_path: Each group consists of only one observation.
-Do you need to adjust the group aesthetic?
+`geom_line()`: Each group consists of only one observation. ℹ Do you need to adjust the group aesthetic?
 ```

 <img src="02-visualization1_files/figure-html/unnamed-chunk-21-1.png" width="672" />